arunbandari/mongo-gui/README.md

      ```
      Replace `YOUR_API_KEY_HERE` with the API key you obtained from OpenAI.

-3. Save the `.env` file and restart [Your GUI Client Name] if it's currently running.
+3. Save the `.env` file and restart Mongo GUI if it's currently running.
 With this, the AI-powered prompt querying should be activated!

 🔐 **Security Note**: Remember to keep your `.env` file confidential.
 Never push it to public repositories or share it.
 It contains sensitive information.